 Although it has been disestablished in Wales and Northern Ireland, the Anglican Church is still the state church of England.
 Similarly the (Presbyterian) Church of Scotland is recognised as the national church of Scotland and, like the Church of England, has the monarch at its head.
-We wish to see it disestablished.
+We wish to see both churches disestablished.
 Continuing establishment gives rise to and allows many of the inequalities and instances of discrimination we detail across our website, including in education, in matters of equality and human rights, in public service provision and in the fact that bishops sit as of right in the House of Lords.

 Secularism would also require an end to Bishops sitting as of right in the House of Lords and a substantial reduction in permissible discrimination based on religion or belief.
 No other democratic sovereign state gives seats in its legislature to religious representatives as of right.
 The only other democracy that does so is the Isle of Man, which reserves one seat for the Bishop of Sodor and Man.